u0914295/e-commerce-back-end/README.md

 4. **Starting the Server**: Run `npm start` in the terminal to start the server.
 Once complete, the terminal should state the server is listening.

 ## Usage
 You can use Insomnia Core or any other API client to test the API Routes.
-Here are the routes that you can test:
+Here are some possible routes that you can test:

 - `GET /api/products`, `GET /api/products/:id`
 - `GET /api/categories`, `GET /api/categories/:id`